jtulak/ubuntu-sshd/README.md

 ## Security

 SSH is in a reasonable configuration and allows only key-based login for a non-root user.
+However, the account inside has an easy-to guess password and should be changed if deploying publicly.
-If you need to use root inside of the container, you can use `su` with the password `root`.
+If you need to use root inside of the container, you can use `sudo`.

 ## Issues